zilinma/openai-realtime-agents/README.md

 - To see how to define a detailed personality and tone, and use a prompt state machine to collect user information step by step, see [src/app/agentConfigs/frontDeskAuthentication/authentication.ts](src/app/agentConfigs/frontDeskAuthentication/authentication.ts)
 - To see how to wire up Agents into a single Agent Set, see [src/app/agentConfigs/frontDeskAuthentication/index.ts](src/app/agentConfigs/frontDeskAuthentication/index.ts)
 - If you want help creating your own prompt using these conventions, we've included a metaprompt [here](src/app/agentConfigs/voiceAgentMetaprompt.txt), or you can use our [Voice Agent Metaprompter GPT](https://chatgpt.com/g/g-678865c9fb5c81918fa28699735dd08e-voice-agent-metaprompt-gpt)

+### Customizing Output Guardrails
+Assistant messages are checked for safety and compliance using a guardrail function before being finalized in the transcript.
+This is implemented in [`src/app/hooks/useHandleServerEvent.ts`](src/app/hooks/useHandleServerEvent.ts) as the `processGuardrail` function, which is invoked on each assistant message to run a moderation/classification check.
+You can review or customize this logic by editing the `processGuardrail` function definition and its invocation inside `useHandleServerEvent`.

 ## UI
 - You can select agent scenarios in the Scenario dropdown, and automatically switch to a specific agent with the Agent dropdown.